Psychology of Religion

 ‘A way of being and experiencing that comes about through awareness of a transcendent dimension and that is characterized by certain identifiable values in regard to self, life, and whatever one considers to be the Ultimate’ (spirituality defined by Elkins et al., 1988).

-Students are familiar with existential themes and know the main theoretical approaches to meaning making and spiritual and religious development in relation to mental health, and are able to reflect on these approaches.
-The focus is on Western psychological theories as well as on some psychological issues that are important in contemplative traditions, and in non-Western psychology.
+- Students are familiar with existential themes and know the main theoretical approaches to meaning making and spiritual and religious development in relation to mental health and social behavior, and are able to reflect on these approaches.
+The focus is on Western psychological theories as well as on some psychological issues that are important in contemplative traditions, non-Western and transpersonal psychology. – In addition there is a large focus on empirical research.
+Students learn to reflect on this material critically, to formulate new research questions, and to make a personal contribution to ongoing social-scientific research within the institute for religious studies.

 Mode of instruction